dsathyakumar/lasso-optimizer/README.md

 - By doing this, it gets rid of the [Lasso Modules Client Side Run Time](https://github.com/lasso-js/lasso-modules-client) & uses a miniature version of it.

 ## Usage
-This has to be applied as `transform` in the Lasso config.
+- This **cannot** be applied as `transform` in the Lasso config or be used as a **plugin**.
+- The following Lasso Config is a sample where the output would be bundled for production.
 ```json
 {
     "plugins": [